Looking back, around and ahead

 I’ve also done freelance stuff.
 Mostly programming and graphic design/website stuff.
 I tried to do a thing with Illustrator that didn’t work out, I got a bitty one doing maintenance programming that I had to fight to get paid for.
 I have had three successful gigs-one long term doing web design for a contractor, a short one for a charity, and a website for a Dr’s office.
 I also maintained the school website, and I had 2 other bitty gigs, plus one more up here.
 I picked up another Java one, but it proved impossible given my time.
 I just started doing UI design for a startup doing grocery messaging stuff.
 I’m always looking for offsite, offhours graphic design, web and programming work.
 Here’s my resume if you want something done or know somebody who does.
 Thanks!

 I like doing graphic design and artwork more than programming, though lately Java and Eclipse have changed my mind some.
 I was involved in usability and layout at Quest, as well as more mundane graphic artwork stuff.
 I’m passionate about usability, and user orientation, and interaction design.
 Computers are pretty much ubiquitous, and it’s crucial that they be easy to use.
+Mobile has raised an entire new paradigm for user interaction and computer usage, and it’s crucial to get it right-the grocery messaging designs really brought that to me.

 And that brings me to patterns.
 I heard about pattern languages in the mid-90’s from the Whole Earth Review.
 I promptly got the book, read it through, and followed to the rest of Alexander’s work.
 This stuff is truly groundbreaking.
 Essentially a pattern is something fundamental, a concept that encapsulates a singular idea about how things are put together.
 Alexander developed it in the context of architecture and urban design.
 His premise is that there are a bunch of unitary concepts that can be used to develop houses, towns and cities in a coherent, meaningful and timeless manner.
 There are 3 levels of detail, and the patterns are interlocking and interrelated in a complex web.
 This concept can be applied to programming, and perhaps everything.
 The programming folks have jumped on this without really understanding the ideas behind it.
 The patterns tend to be fragmentary, disorganized and lack the overarching timelessness of the original work.
 This all came out in 1977, so I didn’t have it when I was thinking about architecture-too new and radical-“the New Urbanism“.
 Alexander has moved on to generative sequences and centers, and has written a magnum opus called The Nature of Order.
 I read them all in early ’16, and they’re really good-identifying and enhancing centers, creating life, and the indwelling of spirit in material things are the core, which makes this work more philosophical and spiritual in addition to being about architecture.